24 Apr Private Lender Conversation Tips

 Wow, sorry for the delay since my last post, but the market has been really good to us lately, so that’s where I’ve been focusing most of my time and attention.

-I wrote a while back and it reminded me about how important your conversations are with private lenders.
+Anyway, I ran across an old blog post I wrote a while back, and it reminded me about the importance of your conversations with private lenders.

-As real estate investors, we all know that having access to financing for our deals is critical to the profitability of our business.
-And in this economy, developing private lender partnerships can, for some, be the difference between success and failure.
+As real estate investors, we all know that having access to financing for our deals is critical to the profitability of our real estate business.
+In this economy, developing private lender partnerships can, for some, be the difference between success and failure.
 Yet, when it comes down to ‘asking’ for the money, this is one of the biggest fears that we face.
 Of course it is!

-1st Tip: Don’t Ask For Money If you go around asking people for money, you’re likely to get zero.
-Nobody likes a salesman, especially a bad one at that.
-You must focus on what your lenders want.
-They want what we all want: A solution to a problem.
-And I can tell you the main problem most people with available investment funds face these days is finding good, trustworthy people to invest with and still earn a decent rate of return.
-So instead of focusing on the money, I encourage my students to focus on listening to their lenders goals, fears and overall objectives before discussing any investment opportunity.
-Don’t focus on your deal or perfecting the ‘perfect close’ to hook them in.
-To borrow from Stephen Covey, ‘Seek first to understand, then be understood’.
-Once you develop the relationship and learn what your private lenders are looking to accomplish with their investment, you can then begin to structure ‘win-win’ deals and mutually beneficial arrangements.
+I can tell you that the main problem most people with available investment funds face these days is finding good, trustworthy people to invest in and still earn a decent rate of return.
+So instead of focusing on the money, I encourage my students to focus on listening to their lenders’ goals, fears, and overall objectives before discussing any investment opportunity.